Multiple Offers-Competing Home Offers

 Find Out What's Important to the Seller

 Ask your agent to sniff out the hot buttons in the transaction.
 These could be seller requests or listing agent expectations.
 Ask what will seal the deal, then give it.
-Maybe it's a fast closing.
+Maybe it's fast closing.
 Maybe it's a longer than usual escrow period.

 Share the Love